ryfylke-react-as/rtk-query-loader/docs/docs/Features/other-libs.md

 ## Other libraries

 If you are interested in creating resolvers for other libraries, you can [edit this page](https://github.com/ryfylke-react-as/rtk-query-loader/tree/main/docs/docs/Advanced/other-libs.md) and then [submit a pull request](https://github.com/ryfylke-react-as/rtk-query-loader/compare) on GitHub to share your resolver here, as an npm package, or with the code embedded directly in the docs.

+## Use with promises

+If you want to use RTK Query Loader with promises, you can read more about that on the [`useCreateQuery` reference page](../Reference/use-create-query.md).